Chinaman: In popular culture

 On April 11, 2008, golf announcer Bobby Clampett apologized for referring to golfer Liang Wen-Chong as "the Chinaman" during the Masters golf tournament at Augusta National Golf Club.
 Clampett, working the Internet broadcast of Amen Corner, made the comment after Liang missed the cut.
 According to the St. Louis Post-Dispatch, Clampett was taken off the broadcast after the comment.

 In 2010, the Pan Asian Repertory Theatre released a statement explaining their decision to produce a play by Lauren Yee titled Ching Chong Chinaman, a term which has at times been used in doggerel verse with racist overtones.
 Artistic Producing Director Tisa Chang explained that "Ching Chong Chinaman takes its controversial title from the late 19th century pejorative jingle and uses irony and satire to reverse prejudicial attitudes towards Asians and other outsiders."

+In 2014, New York Mets pitching coach Dan Warthen referred to Daisuke Matsuzaka's Japanese American interpreter as a "Chinaman".
+He issued an apology alongside the Mets organization.

 Children's book author and illustrator Dr. Seuss used the word "Chinaman" along with a racial caricature of a bright-yellow man with a queue and chopsticks in his 1937 book And to Think That I Saw It on Mulberry Street.
 It was initially changed to "Chinese man" and his queue and bright skin color was removed, but the controversy ensued.
-In March 2021, Dr. Seuss's estate announced that Mulberry Street was one of six Dr. Seuss books that would no longer be published due insensitive portrayals.
+In March 2021, Dr. Seuss's estate announced that Mulberry Street was one of six Dr. Seuss books that would no longer be published due to insensitive portrayals.
 Multiple examples of other cartoons widely considered to contain anti-Asian racism by Dr. Seuss can be found in his banned books and political cartoons.